manzisebastian/manzisebastian/README.md

 Do you have a question?
 A collaboration idea?
 Want to chat about data, economics, or tech?
 Want to (hopefully constructively) critique my code?
 Feel free to reach out.

-Have a question, a collaboration idea, or just want to talk data, economics, or tech?
-I'm always open to meaningful conversations. whether it's brainstorming projects, exchanging insights, or even constructively critiquing my code.

 - Email: [manzisebastian00@gmail.com](mailto:manzisebastian00@gmail.com)
 - Website: [manzisebastian.github.io](https://manzisebastian.github.io)
 - LinkedIn: [manzisebastian](https://www.linkedin.com/in/manzisebastian)